AAA Western and Central New York offers insurance tips for seasonal accidents

 By AAA of Western and Central New York

 The holidays may be the most wonderful time of the year, but many serious household accidents occur in December.
 According to the Consumer Product Safety Commission (CPSC), on average, there are about 160 decorating-related injuries each day during the holiday season, with almost half of the incidents involving falls.
-In the 2019 holiday season, about 14,800 people were treated in emergency rooms due to holiday decorating-related injuries.

-“While the holidays are a time for cheer and goodwill, an accident can quickly spoil the spirit,” said Stacey McConnell, vice president of insurance at AAA Western and Central New York.
+“While the holidays are a time for cheer and goodwill, an accident can quickly spoil the spirit,” said Stacey McConnell, director of insurance at AAA Western and Central New York.
 “Making sure you have proper insurance coverage can offer peace of mind and a measure of reassurance at the holidays.”

-Here are some of the typical – and not so typical – situations your AAA insurance policy might cover:
+Here are some of the typical – and not so typical – situations your insurance policy might cover:

 √ Up on the rooftop: Traversing wet roofs and icy stepladders can be dangerous.
 Should a guest slip and fall while helping hang the holiday lights, your insurance policy may cover associated medical bills.